mesneym/beginner_tutorials/README.md

 ```
 rosrun tf tf-echo /world /talker
 ```
-This gives the talk coordinates with respect to the world frame
+This gives the talker frame coordinates with respect to the world frame

 To get a graphical representation of TF, open a new terminal, add package to workspace and follow the instructions given below